Akron Legal Malpractice Attorneys

 Lawyers who do not provide competent and ethical legal representation to their clients should be held accountable for the harm they cause.
 It is unacceptable for an attorney to miss legal deadlines, inadequately investigate a case, or have a conflict of interest in a legal matter they are handling.
 If you have had a poor experience with a lawyer, you are likely hesitant to work with yet another.
-However, if legal malpractice resulted in damages, you deserve to be fully compensated.
+However, if legal malpractice results in damages, you deserve to be fully compensated.

 The skilled Akron legal malpractice attorneys at Slater & Zurz have successfully handled these matters for over 30 years.
 Most law firms choose not to take on legal malpractice cases because they can be challenging matters.
 However, our firm does not shy away from even the most complex legal malpractice cases because we believe everyone has the right to competent legal representation.
 If you feel your attorney negatively affected the outcome of your case, we urge you to contact us to arrange a free consultation.
 During the initial meeting, one of our experienced attorneys will discuss the issue you are facing and your rights to pursue a legal malpractice claim.

 Legal Malpractice Can Cause Significant Losses

 When you hire an attorney, you expect them to represent your best interests and protect your rights in a competent manner.
 However, in some cases, an attorney uses poor judgment or intentionally engages in unethical conduct, harming their client in the process.

 Not every error rises to the level of professional malpractice.
 However, when certain acts or omissions are serious enough, they may constitute legal malpractice and warrant legal action.
 Examples of legal malpractice include: